oskarvid/wdl_deepvariant/README.md

 ## Setup instructions
 These three scripts need to be executed in the following order to start the pipeline.
-1. sh start-mysql-server.sh
+1. sh scripts/start-mysql-server.sh
-2. sh start-cromwell-server.sh
+2. sh scripts/start-cromwell-server.sh
-3. sh start-pipeline.sh
+3. sh scripts/start-pipeline.sh

 If you simply run the start-mysql-server.sh script it will download the required mysql:5.7 docker image automatically.
 You might want to edit the username and password in the cromwell-mysql/mysql/init_user.sql file, the default is set to cromwell for both.
 If you edit the init_user.sql file, you also need to edit the cromwell-mysql/cromwell/application.conf file and set the correct username and password so cromwell can log in to the MySQL database.